 May 2018.
 NDC and Co-op, unable to reach a plan for Co-op accommodation during and after construction, agree to mediation funded by City.

 Sept 2018.
 Ground lease goes into effect.
 NDC begins paying rent to City.
-Co-op begins paying rent to NDC.
+Co-op begins paying more to NDC to sublet the lot than NDC is paying the City.
+So NDC is now making money on the lot.
 City is now getting less per month from NDC than they got directly from Co-op to rent just part of the lot.
+Nevertheless, the Co-op begins providing free parking for the whole Junction on the lot they are paying for.

 Oct 2018.
 Mediation between NDC and Co-op concludes.
 Co-op prohibited from any further protest in return for ability to rent lot from NDC until construction, other accommodations.